microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/AzureSetup.md

 1. Launch the Azure Machine Learning studio [AML Studio](https://ml.azure.com/)
 2. Go to the `Notebooks` tab in the AML Studio and upload the `AML Notebooks` folder
 3. Go to the `Compute` tab in the AML Studio and click on the `Compute Instances`
-4. Click `New` and create a new compute instance
+4. Click `New`, select `Standard_DS11_v2` for Virtual Machine Size and click on `Create` to create a new compute instance
-5. Click `Jupyter` and launch the compute instance
+5. Once the state of compute instance changes from `Creating` to `Running`, click on `Jupyter` under Applications to launch the compute instance
 6. Run the following notebooks in order:
 	- `CreateTrainingPipeline.ipynb`
 	- `CreateInferencingPipeline.ipynb` (This step publishes a pipeline that will be used in Customer Insights set up)

 # Step 7: Set up Synapse Pipeline
 In order to run the pipelines, you will need to grant more access.
-1. Go to the Azure Machine Learning Service created above
+1. In the Azure Portal, select the Azure Machine Learning Service created above
 2. Go to the `Access Control (IAM) > + Add > Add role assignment`
 3. Now click the Role dropdown and select `Contributor`
     - Search for your Synapse Workspace and add